gjpelletier/pstide/README.md

 # Example 1.
 Tides for one day in Elliott Bay

-This example assumes you have already followed the instructions above for installing pstide.

 Copy/paste and run the following code in your Jupyter Notebook:
 ```
 from pstide import run_pstide